Upgraded to 11GR2? Congrats! You Are in Direct Reads Trouble!

 Nov 14, 2012 / By Yury Velikanov

 I came up with the graph bellow to demonstrate the problem.
-I was called on an emergency to help a desperate client to take their Oracle e-Business Suite system’s performance under control yesterday.
-After researching for several hours we found the root cause of the problem.
-The graph reflects direct reads percentage vs all physical reads.
-You would say looking on aggregated data and percentages is a bad style and waste of time.
-Well … I will leave it to you to decide.
-I think the graph demonstrates the problem very well and this is all that counts.
+I was called on an emergency to help a desperate client to take their Oracle E-Business Suite system’s performance under control yesterday.
+After researching for several hours, we found the root cause of the problem.
+The graph reflects the correlation between direct reads percentage and all physical reads.
+You would say that looking at aggregated data and percentages is a bad style and a waste of time.
+Well, I will leave it to you to decide.
+I think the graph demonstrates the problem very well, and this is all that counts.

 You do not need to be a scientist to tell when the system has been upgraded to the 18.104.22.168 version.
-It was kind of obvious looking on the graph, right?
-Well it took us a bit of time to find where the problem was.
-To save your time I put an SQL together that you can use to build a graph just like this one.
+It was kind of obvious looking at the graph, right?
+Well, it took us a bit of time to find where the problem was.
+To save you some time, I put together a SQL that you can use to build a graph just like this one.

-If you see a significant change in the pattern after upgrade to 11G, you may be interested to have a look on the next set of statistics.
+If you see a significant change in the pattern after an upgrade to 11G, you may be interested in the next set of statistics.

 The blue line represents the Physical Reads statistic.
-The red line are Direct Reads.
+The red line is the Direct Reads.
 Did you notice that Physical read volume increased from 100MB/s to 400MB/s?
 Well my client didn’t just notice it.
-An expensive storage array’s resources got saturated and the whole user community were paralyzed for several days.
-A good portion of the first day the client spent working with storage vendor as all other Oracle IOs (e.g. log file sync, db file scattered read, db file scattered read etc) became very slow .
-Than many hours work with Oracle Support followed.
-After all that the client called us as they had run out of ideas.
-If we would have the SQL handy we would avoid 1 day of troubleshooting efforts and focus our efforts on how to fix the issue.
+An expensive storage array’s resources got saturated and the whole user community was paralyzed for several days.
+A good portion of the first day, the client worked with a storage vendor as all other Oracle IOs (e.g. log file sync, db file scattered read, db file scattered read, etc.) became very slow.
+Many hours of work with Oracle Support followed.
+After running out of ideas, the client called us.
+If we would have had the SQL handy, we would have avoided 1 day of troubleshooting efforts and focused our efforts on how to fix the issue.
 Keep the script handy.
-Who knows it may save you some troubleshooting efforts.
+Who knows, it may save you some troubleshooting efforts.

 Other recently migrated client

-Following up on the emergency call’s results, out of curiosity, I decided to check another client’s environment recently migrated to 126.96.36.199 version.
+Following up on the emergency call’s results, out of curiosity, I decided to check another client’s environment that recently migrated to 126.96.36.199 version.
 Have a look.
-I think I don’t need to make too many additional comments.
+I don’t think I need to say much.

-We are still in a discussion on how to resolve the issue for good.
+We are still discussing how to resolve the issue for good.
 The following two actions have been implemented as a quick fix to give a bit of relief to the system’s user community.